|Stepper Idle Valve Control

 DRV8825 Driver Board (top).
 GROUND (middle).

+in his video.
 This is a personal preference thing.

 time finding the problem.

 I bought a JST mini pin connector kit (see parts list below).
 It worked out nicely.
 This connector will connect the box (in the dash) with four wires going through the firewall to the engine bay for the IAC valve.